iyezhiyu/Mask_RCNN_on_YCB_Video_Dataset/README.md

       MAX_SIZE: 640
 ```
 * Also comment all the codes in the TEST of the configuration file, because I do the inference using infer_simple.py
-* Others parameters such as NUM_GPUS, BASE_LR, MAX_ITER, etc., can be modified if needed.
+* Other parameters such as NUM_GPUS, BASE_LR, MAX_ITER, etc., can be modified if needed.
 * It is recommended that the BASE_LR should be set to a smaller value, such as 0.001, in order to addressing the "Loss is NaN" error.
 ### $Detectron/tools/infer_simple.py
 #### In order to output a json file contains the segmentations results, some codes should be added.